xutingzhou/xutingzhou/src/content/blog/config-spring-boot-multi-module-with-jpa.md

 }
 ```

 ### 2. Config in gradle.
 When using the modules, Spring Boot will match urls for them.
-Check log in the console.
+Check log in the console

 ```java
 dependencies {